e30chris/SandorsSystemsScribbles/content/post/using-ansible-to-align-passwords-on-servers.md

 ---
+title: "Using Ansible to Align Passwords on Servers"
+date: "2014-07-17"
-title = "Using Ansible to Align Passwords on Servers" date = "2014-07-17" tags = [ "ansible", "security", "bullshit", "techdebt", "oldcorp" ] categories = [ "ansible" ]
+tags: [ "ansible", "security", "bullshit", "techdebt", "oldcorp" ]
+categories: [ "ansible" ]
-image = ""
+image: ""
 ---

 ## The Problem: